ibm-cloud-docs/containers/cs_clusters.md

     - **Bare metal**: Billed monthly, bare metal servers are provisioned manually by IBM Cloud infrastructure after you order, and can take more than one business day to complete.
 Bare metal is best suited for high-performance applications that need more resources and host control.
 Be sure that you want to provision a bare metal machine.
 Because it is billed monthly, if you cancel it immediately after an order by mistake, you are still charged the full month.
     - **Virtual - shared**: Infrastructure resources, such as the hypervisor and physical hardware, are shared across you and other IBM customers, but each worker node is accessible only by you.
 Although this option is less expensive and sufficient in most cases, you might want to verify your performance and infrastructure requirements with your company policies.
     - **Virtual - dedicated**: Your worker nodes are hosted on infrastructure that is devoted to your account.
 Your physical resources are completely isolated.
   3. Select a flavor.
 The flavor defines the amount of virtual CPU, memory, and disk space that is set up in each worker node and made available to the containers.
 Available bare metal and virtual machines types vary by the zone in which you deploy the cluster.
-After you create your cluster, you can add different machine types by adding a worker or pool to the cluster.
+After you create your cluster, you can add different flavors by adding a worker or pool to the cluster.
   4. Specify the number of worker nodes that you need in the cluster.
 The number of workers that you enter is replicated across the number of zones that you selected.
 This means that if you have two zones and select three worker nodes, six nodes are provisioned, and three nodes live in each zone.

 10. Click **Create cluster**.
 A worker pool is created with the number of workers that you specified.
 You can see the progress of the worker node deployment in the **Worker nodes** tab.